 What would have happened to Noah, if he had almost obeyed God, or if he had done the absolute bare minimum with a moaning spirit?

-What about that blind man, if he had gone to the nearest pool to wash his eyes, he almost certainly wouldn’t have got healed.
+What about that blind man, Jesus told him to go to a certain pool, but if he had gone to the nearest one to wash his eyes, would he have got healed?

 In the Genesis reading it says:

 And Noah did all that the Lord commanded him.”